Phase-transfer catalyst: Types

 Phase-transfer catalysts for anionic reactants are often quaternary ammonium salts.
 Commercially important catalysts include benzyltriethylammonium chloride, methyltricaprylammonium chloride and methyltributylammonium chloride.
 Organic phosphonium salts are also used, e.g., hexadecyltributylphosphonium bromide.
 The phosphonium salts tolerate higher temperatures.

 An alternative to the use of "quat salts" is to convert alkali metal cations into hydrophobic cations.
 Crown ethers are used for this purpose on the laboratory scale.
 Polyethylene glycols and their amine derivatives are common in practical applications.
 One such catalyst is tris(2-(2-methoxyethoxy)ethyl)amine.
 These ligands encapsulate alkali metal cations (typically Na+ and K+), affording lipophilic cations.
 Polyethers have a hydrophilic "interiors" containing the ion and a hydrophobic exterior.

 Chiral phase-transfer catalysts have also been demonstrated.

 Asymmetric alkylations are catalyzed by chiral quaternary ammonium salts derived from cinchona alkaloids.

 A variety of functionalized catalysts have been evaluated for PTC.
 One example is the Janus interphase catalyst, applicable to organic reactions on the interface of two phases via the formation of Pickering emulsion.

 Limitations

-Quaternary ammonium cations degrade by Hofmann degradation to amines, especially at higher temperatures preferred by process chemists.
+Quaternary ammonium cations degrade by Hofmann degradation to various amines, especially at the temperatures preferred by process chemists.
 The resulting amines can be difficult to remove from the product.
-Phosphonium salt are unstable toward base, degrading to phosphine oxide.
+Phosphonium compounds are unstable toward bases, degrading to phosphine oxide.